KevinHock/rtdpyt/docs/past_evaluations.rst

 	* `oakie/oauth-flask-template`_ (GitHub issue incoming.)
 	* `cyberved/simple-web-proxy`_ (GitHub issue incoming.)

 The fatal: 3 crashed PyT, but by sheer luck, didn't have any open-redirect vulnerabilities in them, I looked.
+2 or 3 of them were in a `PR`_ I merged last weekend, so there's that.

 	* `commandknight/cs125-fooddy-flask`_ (GitHub issue incoming.)
 	* `bear/python-indieweb`_ (GitHub issue incoming.)